 What is it like working in financial services?

-Working life in financial services can be hectic, especially for graduates balancing their job with studying for relevant industry qualifications.
+Working life in financial services can be hectic, especially for graduates trying to balance their job with studying for relevant industry qualifications.
 However, most employers will support graduates who have to achieve extra qualifications.
-This is usually through providing in-house tuition, learning materials and time off for study.
+This is usually through providing in-house tuition, learning materials and time off for study, and paying exam fees.
 You can also expect rewards for your hard work.
 Graduates in this sector have commented that they have been given substantial responsibilities early on, such as meeting clients, dealing with customers and working alongside senior partners.

 Other degrees welcome or not?